Skip to content

 Although this is a little unorthodox, it is entirely possible to store uncompressed data in a barebones zlib/deflate format.
 This is very useful for when you're writing everything from scratch and can't be bothered to implement an actual compression algorithm, or are running your code in a very resource constrained environment.

-The basic idea boils down to disabling as many features as possible and forcing deflate to not utilize compression.
+The basic idea boils down to disabling as many features as possible and forcing deflate to not use compression.

 Here's some pseudocode, based on the implementation from PicoCraft, to illustrate the basic idea.